Maurice Richards

 Maurice Charles Rees Richards (born 2 February 1945) is a Welsh former dual-code international rugby footballer.
 A wing, he was part of the 1968 British Lions tour to South Africa.
-His grandfather had been a professional footballer with Charlton Athletic and Bradford City in the 1920s.

-Richards played rugby union at club level for Cardiff, and the Wales national rugby union team before switching to rugby league in 1969 with Salford.
+Richards played rugby union at club level for Cardiff, and the Wales national rugby union team, famously scoring four tries in a Five Nations match against England, before switching to rugby league in 1969 with Salford.

 Playing career

 International honours

 Maurice Richards won caps for Wales (RL) while at Salford 1969...1975 3-caps (World Cup in 1975 1-cap), and won caps for Great Britain (RL) while at Salford in 1974 against Australia, and New Zealand.